 The length of the recovery will depend on the severity of the injuries treated.

 Next Steps: Book Your Knee Arthroscopy Consultation

-If you are ready to discuss your surgery needs with our board-certified surgeons in Toronto, Winnipeg, Calgary, or Vancouver, request a consultation today using our online form.
+If you are ready to discuss your surgery needs with our fellowship-trained surgeons in Toronto, Winnipeg, Calgary, or Vancouver, request a consultation today using our online form.
 We are happy to provide timely access to private knee surgery for patients throughout Canada.